Deeds of variation — a quick guide

 What if I have already given inherited assets away to a beneficiary before I have signed a deed of variation?

 Unfortunately, the IHT and CGT elections in a deed of variation will be ineffective if the deed has been signed after the gift has already been made.
-It is crucial therefore that you take advice on a deed of variation and it is signed, before the gift is made.
+It is crucial to take advice on a deed of variation and make sure that it is signed by all relevant parties, before the gift is made.

 If you have made an outright gift to a taxable beneficiary (which you have not retained a benefit in) before signing a deed of variation, it will be treated as a Potentially Exempt Transfer (PET) for Inheritance Tax purposes.
 You would have to survive the date of the PET by 7 years for it to fall outside of your own estate for Inheritance Tax purposes.